 Start by opening a website that contains a video that you want to play.
 This can be almost any video site, like YouTube or Vimeo.
 Unfortunately, the PiP feature is blocked on sites like Netflix and Hulu.
 Then click the video’s play button to begin playback.

 In the video player, right-click once to see options related to the video.

 Move your cursor a bit and right-click the video again to see more options.
 For us, right-clicking again in the same spot did not reveal the Picture-in-Picture option.

 Here, you’ll find a “Picture in Picture” option.
+If one isn’t available, the PiP feature isn’t available on that website.
 Simply select the option to start the video playback in a floating picture-in-picture window.

 The window can be moved wherever you want, and it can be resized like a regular window.
 You can even move it off the screen.
 Click the pause button to control playback.

 Once you’re done, click the “X” button to stop playback and close the window.
 Clicking the Picture-in-Picture button will put the video back to its original tab (and will continue playback).

 RELATED: How to Update Microsoft Edge